ucsd-ccbb/VAPr/docs/index.md

 #### Python 3 and MongoDB

-VAPr is written in Python and stores variant annotations in NoSQL database, using a locally-installed instance of MongoDB.
+VAPr is written in Python and stores variant annotations in a NoSQL database, using a locally-installed instance of MongoDB.
   If you wish to run the Jupyter notebooks provided with VAPr locally, it is also necessary to have a local Jupyter notebook server installed.
 To set up these requirements in your machine's default environment using `conda`, run the following command: